influxdata/sedg/README.md

 detect new issues or issues that have received updates.
 The `cve-report-updated-bugs` tool aims to address this gap.
 Example usage:
 ```
+    # first export a GitHub Personal Access Token that can read issues:
+    $  export GHTOKEN=...

     # Show issues that are referenced in open CVE data that have been
     # updated since last week
     $ cve-report-updated-bugs --show-updated \